-The Director of Marketing and Public Relations shall be the primary point of contact in the event of a reported communicable disease exposure.
+The Administrator responsible for Marketing and Public Relations shall be the primary point of contact for the public in the event of a reported communicable disease exposure.

-- The SBVC, Director of Marketing and Public Relations can be reached at (909) 384-8978 during regular hours of operation (8:00am -5:00pm, Monday- Friday). - The CHC, Director of Marketing and Public Relations can be reached at (909) 389-3209 during regular hours of operation (8:00am -5:00pm, Monday- Friday).
+- The SBVC, Administrator responsible for Marketing and Public Relations can be reached at (909) 384-8978 during regular hours of operation (8:00am -5:00pm, Monday- Friday). - The CHC, Administrator responsible for Marketing and Public Relations can be reached at (909) 389-3209 during regular hours of operation (8:00am -5:00pm, Monday- Friday).